BIGdeadLock/Graph-Crawler/README.md

 # API Documentation
 This project is using swagger for api documentation.
 Available at `http://localhost:5000/apidocs`.
 After running the server you can use the swagger ui to test the api.

+# Visualization
+I added an additional endpoint for you to view the generated graph in your own browser.
+After creating the graph you can navigate to `/graph/visualize` to see the graph that was generated from the crawling.